Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations: Bias Evaluation

 \subsection{Bias Evaluation Using Bias TF-IDF}

-Utilizing our bias lexicon, we formulate Bias TF-IDF to quantify the prominence of cultural bias terms in generations for identities and applications.
+Utilizing our bias lexicon, we formulate Bias TF-IDF by quantifying textual cultural bias term prominence for identities and applications and incorporating TF-IDF \cite{tfidf_definition}.
+Bias TF-IDF builds on frequency analysis for bias detection \cite{sahoo_2024_indibias, sadhu2024socialbiaslargelanguage, wan_2024_white, plaza-del-arco-etal-2024-emotion-gendered-stereotypes}, yet is made for intersectional, unstructured, multilingual texts. \\

-\textbf{Term Frequency (TF):} For bias term \( t \) in document \( d \), representing a document consisting of words in a unique identity-application pair (e.g., ``Story” generations for ``Muslim female with no children” is treated as one document), defined as: { } TF is computed separately for original, simple, and complex prompting.
+\textbf{Term Frequency (TF):} For bias term \( t \) in document \( d \), representing a document consisting of words in a unique identity-application pair (e.g., ``Story” generations for ``Single, Muslim female with no children” is treated as one document), defined as: